pyrocms/pyrocms-docs/content/plugins/contact.md

-# Contact
+# Contact Plugin

-This tag displays a contact form so that visitors can email you without seeing your email address
+The contact plugin consists of a single function that displays a contact form.

 	{{ noparse }}{{ contact:form }}{{ /noparse }}